andywaite/unusable-podcast/podcasts/002-killed-by-bad-usability.md

 number: "002"
 title: "Killed by bad usability"
 date: 2018-07-22T22:54:21+01:00
-description: "Andrew &amp; David discuss when bad usability or UX has had horrible consequences, like misdiagniosis, accidents &amp; radiation leak.
+description: "Andrew &amp; David discuss when bad usability or UX has had horrible consequences, like misdiagnosis, accidents &amp; radiation leak.
 Also Andy's annoying coffee machine &amp; David's useless microwave."
 mp3: "002-unusable-podcast-killed-by-bad-usability.mp3"
 duration: 00:51:00
 ---

-In this episode Andrew & David discuss when bad usability or UX has had horrible consequences, like misdiagniosis, accidents & radiation leak.
+In this episode Andrew & David discuss when bad usability or UX has had horrible consequences, like misdiagnosis, accidents & radiation leak.
 Also Andy's annoying coffee machine & David's useless microwave.

 Here's the link to the episode: 002-unusable-podcast-killed-by-bad-usability.mp3